xsj3n/xsj3n.github.io/src/posts/Modern_Administration_Crash_Course_-_2.md

 - **State Update**: New state is written to `terraform.tfstate`, and the old state is sent to moved to `terramform.tfstate.backup`.

 By using a data source, Terraform will form a dependency link between `data.local_file.ip_info` and `local_file.ip_info`.
-Effectively, this allows us to read a file which will be available during the execution phase, even if Terraform can validate its existence during the generation of the execution plan.
+Effectively, this allows us to read a file which will be available during the execution phase, even if Terraform cannot validate its existence during the generation of the execution plan.

 By providing the path of the file to read, its contents will become available underneath the data namespace.
 We can now update the output block defined prior to finally yield the desired results.